DIY window box planter with easy steps to follow to build your very own! Add character and curb appeal to the front of your home or garden shed.

 The first step is to use a tape measure to determine the length of the window.
 I measure from the start of the window trim on the left to the end of the window trim on the right.

 If the window has shutters on either side; measure from the start of the shutter on the left to the end of the shutter on the right.
 Write the measurement down.

 The depth of the window box should be deep enough to cover the front of the plastic liners that will sit inside the cedar wooden planter box.
 For the planter in this tutorial, it is built deeper than the liner.
 However, this was a personal choice for the desired finished look.

 To determine the width of the window box, measure the plastic liners and add 11/2″ for the width of the boards that will hold the liners in place.

 Make the Cuts

-After determining the full width of the planter, cut front and back boards to the appropriate length that match the measurement.
-After cutting the front and back boards, cut two side boards to the correct width that is needed.
+After determining the entire width of the planter, cut front and back boards to the appropriate length that matches the measurement.
+After cutting the front and back boards, cut two side pieces to the correct width that is needed.

 Attach Liner Supports

-To hold the plastic window box liners in place, cut the 1-in x 2-in x 8-ft Square Unfinished Cedar Board into the size that will fit the window box being built.
-The plastic liner will sit on top of these pieces, so leave about an inch or two from the top so that the plastic liners will be hidden behind the cedar window box planter.
+To hold the plastic window box liners in place, cut the 1-in x 2-in x 8-ft Square Unfinished Cedar Board into the size that will fit the built window box.
+The plastic liner will sit on top of these pieces, so leave about an inch or two from the top so that the plastic liners will be hidden behind the cedar window box planters.